 Managing the invested assets of Brethren Pension Plan members, Brethren Insurance Services, and Brethren Foundation Funds clients is a primary function of BBT.
 The mission of the investment program is to provide sound asset management consistent with the values of the denomination.
 Many of our congregations, agencies, and individuals depend on our asset management services to undergird their ministry.

-Since 1980, assets under BBT management have grown from $25 million to $471 million as of Dec.
-31, 2012, including $157 million of assets under Brethren Foundation Funds management.
+Since 1980, assets under BBT management have grown from $25 million to $491 million as of Dec.
+31, 2015, including over $155 million of assets under Brethren Foundation Funds management.
 This growth is due to an increase in the number of clients and a sound investment strategy.

 Growth presents opportunities.
 Our program is large enough that we've been able to retain some of the best asset managers in the country.